conradtchan/starfit/docs/source/usage.md

 s.print(n0=3, n=1, wide=8, format=None)
 ```

-The `info` method allows to print information about individual table entries, starting with index `0` (default).
+The {py:meth}`.StarFit.info` method allows to print information about individual table entries, starting with index `0` (default).
 For example, to print the third model info use
 ```python
 s.info(2)
 ```